Particular/docs.particular.net/persistence/sql/install.md

 A table prefix is used at runtime and install time.

-NOTE: While the default table prefix can be inferred by code at runtime, it cannot be inferred when [running deployment scripts manually](#manual-installation) and as such much be passed in as a parameter.
+NOTE: While the default table prefix can be inferred by code at runtime, it cannot be inferred when [running deployment scripts manually](#manual-installation) and as such must be passed in as a parameter.

-When using the default (execute at startup) approach to installation, the value configured in code will be used.
+When using the default approach to installation (execute at startup), the value configured in code will be used.

 snippet: TablePrefix